riley-x/Libra_Sheet/README.md

 ## Preview

-You can use a web-based version at [riley-x.github.io/Libra_Sheet](https://riley-x.github.io/Libra_Sheet/).
+You can preview a web-based version at [riley-x.github.io/Libra_Sheet](https://riley-x.github.io/Libra_Sheet/).
+This uses some dummy data so you can see all the different features.
+If you want to use if for yourself, just delete all the transactions (shift-select and batch delete).
+Be warned that your data will be saved in the browser; make sure to make backups!

-Be warned that your data is saved in the browser; make sure to make backups!
+(The delete account doesn't work yet, just rename them).

 ### Your accounts and net worth at a glance